The role and power of user stories in Agile project management.

 When you split a large Agile story into multiple user stories, it is logical that detail has been added.

-Six general states for any user story throughout a project are typically defined.
+Six general states for any user story throughout a project are typically the following ones.

 2. To-do state

 During the discussion session between all the parties involved, the stories that will be reviewed in the next weeks are determined.
 They move to a sprint and get a “to-do” state.

 Now it is time for the discussing state when developers communicate with the end-user.
 They discuss requirements’ confirming and the acceptance criteria.

 After clarifying all requirements, the development team starts to design features and implement them.